Some individual productivity practices translate well to team productivity

 There are a couple ways to do this which I described in “Why T-shaped people”:

 - Help out with the bottleneck activity even with partial ability;

-It is actually better to do nothing than to interrupt the bottleneck to keep people busy.
+It is actually better for other team members to do nothing rather than to interrupt the bottleneck to try to keep themselves busy.
 In practice, there are typically general improvement and/or learning activities that can be done rather than doing nothing.